loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 Finally we have higher-order programming, which is not possible with $ast.basic$ and $~$ alone.
-The type $ast.basic (A times.circle ~B times.circle ~C)$ is ill-kinded, and $ast.basic (A times.circle ast.basic B times.circle ~C)$ would not work either because $ast.basic B$ can not capture state.
+The type $ast.basic (A times.circle ~B times.circle ~C)$ is ill-kinded, and $ast.basic (A times.circle ast.basic B times.circle ~C)$ would not work either because $ast.basic B$ cannot capture state.
 To enable higher-order programming we introduce the _linear closure_.
 The linear closure can capture arbitrary state and produces a type with a known size.
 Now we can write the type signature for a higher-order function: $ast.basic (A times.circle not B times.circle ~C)$.